cbase 1.50.0

 Returns

-Pointer to the start of the reserved range, or NULL on failure.
+A pointer to the reserved range, or NULL on failure.

 Definition at line 18 of file mem_os.c.